rportela/realtime-ts/docs/realtimedb.md

 const DbServer = new RealtimeDb("ws://localhost:1337");
 ```

-After that you can easily grab a reference for a database and start execution method calls and the changed records will be notified to the server and further informed to every listening client.
+After that you can easily grab a reference for a database and start executing method calls and the changed records will be notified to the server and further informed to every listening client.

 Here's an example method call: